The Roles of Signaling Pathways in Adult Blood Development and Leukemia

 Roles of the PI3 kinase isoforms in adult blood development

 PI3 kinase (PI3K) is a lipid kinase that is important for the regulation of metabolism, the cell cycle, apoptosis, and protein synthesis.
 In hematopoietic cells, there are four isoforms of the catalytic subunit of PI3K, each encoded by a separate gene.
 Emerging evidence suggests that these isoforms have unique functions in normal and cancer cells, but may substitute for each other in some contexts.
 We have generated a series of mouse knockout models that allow us to study the roles of each of these isoforms individually in adult hematopoiesis.
 For example, we have found that the p110alpha isoform is most important for red cell development, but is not required in normal blood stem cells.
 We have now also generated compound knockout mice to determine the redundant roles of the PI3K isoforms in blood development.
-We recently reported that PI3K isoforms play important redundant roles during the hematopoietic stress response, such as after chemotherapy: doi.org/10.1172/jci.insight.125832.
+We recently reported that PI3K isoforms play important redundant roles during the hematopoietic stress response, such as after chemotherapy (doi.org/10.1172/jci.insight.125832).
 We are studying how deletion of PI3K will impact normal HSC function, including self-renewal, proliferation, and differentiation along different blood lineages.
-We have found that deletion of all three Class IA PI3K isoforms impairs HSC differentiation, and causes a phenotype resembling myelodysplastic syndrome (MDS) through dysregulation of autophagy.
+We have found that deletion of all three Class IA PI3K isoforms impairs HSC differentiation, and causes a phenotype resembling myelodysplastic syndrome (MDS) through dysregulation of autophagy (doi: 10.1126/sciadv.ade8222) .

-Roles of the PI3 kinase isoforms in leukemia
+Roles of PI3 kinase in leukemia